The iPhone XR put up a good fight in our drop test

 I knew it was bad the moment the phone hit the floor.
 It let out a loud thump and even kicked up a light dust cloud as it landed nearly perfectly flat on its screen.

 And sure enough, when I turned it over I noticed a cluster of spider webs stemming from the earpiece outward.
-I could even feel the tiny shards of glass starting to peel off ass i ran my fingers over the top of the phone.
+I could even feel the tiny shards of glass starting to peel off as I ran my fingers over the top of the phone.

 The back glass was still intact, but that marked the end of our drop test.